 Reality, an Adventure in (edited)

-June 3, 2007When I first read Swallows and Amazons, as a boy, as with many of the other novels that I read, but especially this one – I remember being repeatedly struck by the way that here was a story – .
+When I first read Swallows and Amazons, as a boy, as with many of the other novels that I read, but especially this one – I remember being repeatedly struck by the way that here was a story – .
 My life lacked this altogether; it had no story in it.
-Indeed that feeling of a defining absence was something that children’s stories of the time often mentioned themselves, as part of the story’s framing concept.
+Indeed that feeling of a defining absence was something that children’s stories of the time often mentioned themselves, as part of their expectational framework.
 The boredom of ordinary life and the yearning for adventure.
-The children would be moping around at home on a rainy day with nothing to do.
-They would be pining for something to happen.
-And then something would happen.
-An adventure in which they would fervently wish that the normality which they had so thoughtlessly undervalued would return so the whole adventure thing could be forgotten about.
-This was a general idea therefore but the Ransome novel contained the added poignancy that its concept broke that mundane or routine surface life (that it discovered adventure) by symbolising a just vanished world; the tail end of the pre-industrial.
-It made this the adventure’s very essence.
-If we look at its symbols of industrial life they are strictly rationed.
-Trustworthy authority figures, Father or Mother, are their custodians.
+The children would be moping around at home all of a rainy day staring out the window at the puddles in the street, restless, with nothing to do.
+They wanted something to happen.
+And then something did happen: something had to happen, of course.
+An adventure so total swallowed them up that it would make them fervently wish for normality again, for a return to a usual-ness they had so thoughtlessly undervalued.
+Here was an irony, I was reading about and wanted to be in an adventure that its participants wanted to be out of, apparently.
+They wanted its disruption to fade back into the mundaneity from whence it came, whereas I absolutely wanted to be in the adventure!
+If I had to compare my life with theirs therefore, it needed to be in the ironic context of this role reversal: they were welcome to my life so long as I could have theirs.
+This general emancipatory idea – freedom from the mundane – is one that the Ransome novel proved an especially poignant example of, for it contained the further dimension that its concept broke the mundane or routine surface life (that it discovered adventure) through its use of a just vanished world; the tail end of the pre-industrial.
+Moreover, its participants did not want to exchange their lives for my mundane one!
+The adventure’s very essence stemmed from the sense in which it occupied a just vanished world.
+For example, if we look at the book’s symbols of industrial culture it is clear it is very wary about them.
+The trustworthy or authority figures, the Mother or Father figures, stand as the custodians of a world just outside the reader’s vision rather than within it, and there is an obvious reluctance to go any further.